 RHA has proposed recommendations on the overall design of the Assisters Program and provided pay for enrollment options for the Project Sponsors to consider in selecting a compensation structure for Affordable Care Act mandated Navigators, based on an analysis of research and reports, historical data from prior assistance efforts, RHA's experience administering such programs, and input from stakeholders contained in summaries, reports and letters to the Project Sponsors provided to RHA (available here).
-The proposed design intends to maximize participation in affordable health insurance options offered by the Project Sponsors consider and decide upon policy options, additional refinement of the Assisters Program will be needed.
-As a new program, RHA also recommends ongoing and annual evaluation of the program, examining the extent to which it achieves its intended impact.
+The proposed payment model is specifically intended to be complemented by the Outreach and Evaluation Grant Program that will help organizations establish capacity in the period prior to the receipt of the pay for enrollment revenues.
+The proposed design intends to maximize participation in affordable health insurance options offered by the Project Sponsors, while maintaining a high quality and compliant program.
+The Project Sponsors recognize that additional refinement of the Assisters Program will be needed.
+Ongoing and annual evaluation of the program examining the extent to which it achieves its intended impact will be integral to the implementation of the Assisters Program in California.